 : "to read right at the limit of your focal distance, and to systematically push that distance to become farther and farther away."

 I've been nearsighted since age ten.
 Every time the optometrist prescribed me stronger glasses, my eyes got worse.
 Then when I went to college and was no longer covered by my parents' insurance, I stopped going to optometrists, and my eyes stopped getting worse, stabilizing with my right eye just slightly blurry through my glasses.
 Some optometrists understand this.
 A friend was told by his optometrist, "Your eyes are a little worse, but I'm not going to prescribe you stronger glasses, because then your eyes will adjust to the new prescription and just get worse again."
-A lot of people get laser surgery, which works at first (if it's not botched up), but then their eyes get worse again.
+A lot of people get laser surgery, which works at first, but then their eyes get worse again.

-It seems obvious to me that if the eye can change shape, it can change back.
-But you can't do it through strengthening your muscles, since you don't have muscles to shorten your eyeball, only to lengthen it.
-To shorten it, you have to relax muscles, and since the eyeball was lengthened, and remains lengthened, through habitual
+It's a reasonable assumption that if the eyeball can change shape, it can change back.
+But you wouldn't do it through strengthening your muscles, since you don't have muscles to shorten your eyeball, only to lengthen it.
+You would have to do it by relaxing those muscles a lot.
+Either this doesn't actually work, or no one has yet relaxed their muscles enough.

-, and I agree with a lot of his ideas, but not everything.
+, and some of his ideas are totally wrong.
 Bates thinks "floaters" are a hallucination, and he seems to think that eyesight itself is a completely mental phenomenon, almost as if he's teaching the yogic technique of seeing without your eyes.
 He makes the bizarre statement that you can't see something clearly unless it's already familiar to you, which is refuted by anyone who correctly reads an unfamiliar eye chart.
-He also says that everyone's eyesight changes a lot throughout the day, which is totally contrary to my experience (except, of course, that it gets better in bright light when the pupil is smaller).
+He also says that everyone's eyesight changes a lot throughout the day, which is not my experience (except, of course, that it gets better in bright light when the pupil is smaller).
 And he recommends that you do not focus at all on physically feeling your eyes, which I think is terrible advice.

-Fringe eyesight literature is full of stories of miraculous recoveries, where people instantly go from serious myopia to perfect vision.
-More common are temporary recoveries, moments of perfect clarity.
-I think some of these stories are honest.
+Fringe eyesight literature is full of stories of miraculous recoveries, where people instantly go from serious myopia to permanent perfect vision.
+I think these are almost all lies, or honest reports of recovery from psychosomatic myopia.
+There are also reports of moments of perfect clarity, which are more likely to be honest.
 Miracles happen, but it is not their nature to appear under controlled conditions.
-I also think you can bootstrap real miracles from fake ones, which might be what Bates was doing.
-Anyway, I'm not the kind of person to have weird experiences, so I had to try it the slow way.
+I also think you can bootstrap real miracles from fake ones, which might be what Bates was trying.

 exercises.
-They require mindfulness, being in the moment, remembering yourself.
-My favorite books on how to meditate are Waking Up
+My favorite books on meditation/mindfulness are Waking Up

 and Mind Science

 .
-I cover my closed eyes with my palms, fingers crossed over my forehead, blocking all light.
-This is identical to a reiki position (though reiki has yet to do anything for me).
+Cover your closed eyes with your palms, fingers crossed over your forehead, blocking all light.
+This is identical to a reiki position (though reiki also never worked for me).
 I find it helps to relax my eyes, if

 I focus my attention on relaxing instead of just thinking about stuff.

 .
-Look at the sun with closed eyes, maybe slowly turning my head from side to side.
-Again, it helps with relaxation, and it makes my eyes noticeably less sensitive to light, and it just feels really good.
-I like to alternate this with palming.
+Look at the sun with closed eyes, maybe slowly turning your head from side to side.
+Again, it helps with relaxation, and it makes my eyes noticeably less sensitive to light, and it does feel good.

 .
 I'm not sure how this is supposed to help, but you do it by swaying your head and body so that your eyes sweep back and forth.
 A few sources say to keep your eyes on a fixed spot in the distance, but I agree with most sources that it feels better to sweep your vision along with you.